mogranjm/VenueTrain/README.md

-LunchTrain V2
+VenueTrain
 ======================

-A Slack integration intended to help its users collaborate on places to get lunch
+A Slack integration intended to help its users collaborate on going to a place, at a time

-You can find an article I've written on ideology behind LunchTrain here -> http://clypd.com/staying-on-track-for-lunchtime/
+You can find an article written on ideology behind LunchTrain here -> http://clypd.com/staying-on-track-for-lunchtime/

 Usage (from within Slack, presumes set up with /train as the slash cmd):